pkrumins/the-little-mler/readme.txt

             else 1 + where_is(rest);

 But it doesn't quite work, because if there is no bacon in the list, it returns the length of the list.
-We can solve that by introducting an exception and raising it when no bacon was found,
+We can solve that by introducing an exception and raising it when no bacon was found,

     exception No_bacon of int;